 Assistant Professor of Trombone

-Department(s)New, Instrumental Studies, Brass
+Department(s)Instrumental Studies, Brass

-Natalie Mannix is an avid trombone soloist, chamber musician, orchestral performer and educator.
-Currently Associate Professor of Trombone at Towson University, she is also Principal Trombonist with the Delaware Symphony Orchestra and Ash Lawn Opera Orchestra.
-Natalie was a member of the United States Navy Band in Washington, DC for over 9 years where she performed with the brass quintet and as soloist with the concert band in addition to the ceremonial band.
+Natalie Mannix, principal trombonist of the Delaware Symphony, is an avid soloist, chamber musician, orchestral performer and educator.
+In fall of 2016 she began her current position as Assistant Professor of Trombone at the University of North Texas after teaching 8 years at Towson University in Baltimore.
+Previously, she was a member of the United States Navy Band in Washington, DC for over 9 years where she performed with the brass quintet, concert and ceremonial band.

 Natalie received her degrees from the University of Michigan, The Juilliard School and her Doctor of Musical Arts degree from Catholic University.
-She is a performing artist for Edwards Instrument Company.